All Episodes

 Unfortunately, DeMar Hamlin didn't bounce back up this time.

-But I hear people saying now, you know, they need to change the game and they need to look the game of football is dangerous, but everybody enters this by their own free will.
+But I hear people saying now, you know, they need to change the game and they need to, look, the game of football is dangerous, but everybody enters this by their own free will.

 No one is forcing any of these players to do this.

-They want to do this, they love doing this.
+They want to do this.

 So they have changed the games.